Christmas in Japan

 A Very Japanese Christmas

-Although Christmas creates a lot of excitement, there are only around 1.9 million Christians in Japan, representing a little over 1% of the total population.
-Most people enjoy it as a largely secular festival.
+Although Christmas creates a lot of excitement in Japan, only around 1% of the population identifies as Christian.
+Most people enjoy it as a largely secular celebration.

-In many countries, Christmas is a time to spend with the family, but in Japan the holiday is associated with organized events.
-It is an especially important date night for singles, although friends may also meet up.
-Christmas Eve is considered to be particularly romantic, and couples exchange gifts on a day many regard as just as important as their anniversaries and birthdays.
-As retailers make their Christmas push, restaurants prepare seasonal menus and top hotels plan expensive dinner shows featuring performances by famous artists.
-Needless to say, hotels and traditional ryokan inns are packed on Christmas Eve.
+In many countries, Christmas is a time to spend with the family, but in Japan the holiday is associated with commercial events.
+Beyond the rush for gift shopping, restaurants prepare seasonal menus, and top hotels plan expensive dinner shows featuring performances by famous artists.

 Chicken and Cake

-(Banner photo: A Christmas cake decorated with strawberries and chocolate.)
+(Banner photo: A Christmas cake and roast chicken. © Adobestock.)